 Use of library internet access or technology means that patrons agree to the following:

-- Do not violate software, hardware, or copyright laws.
+- Users will not violate software, hardware, or copyright laws.

 - Accessing pornographic or explicit materials are not permitted.